 Causes of a heavy period (menorrhagia).

-There are many causes of menorrhagia (heavy period).
-The condition should always be diagnosed by a doctor to rule out a variety of potentially serious underlying conditions such as cancer and uterine fibroids.
+There are many causes of menorrhagia (heavy periods).
+A doctor should always diagnose the condition to rule out a variety of potentially serious underlying conditions, such as cancer and uterine fibroids.
 The causes of heavy menstruation are regularly divided into two categories:

 - Functional uterine bleeding: A change in hormone levels is a common cause of abnormal menstrual bleeding.